-Basileia tou Theou, Empirical Dogmatics, Kingdom of God, Metropolitan Hierotheos of Nafpaktos, Monastery of St. Gregory Palamas, Patristic Theology, Protopresbyter John S. Romanides, St. Gregory Palamas, Theoria, Theosis, Uncreated Energies, Vasileia
+Basileia tou Theou, Empirical Dogmatics, illumination, Kingdom of God, Metropolitan Hierotheos of Nafpaktos, Monastery of St. Gregory Palamas, Patristic Theology, Protopresbyter John S. Romanides, St. Gregory Palamas, Theoria, Theosis, Uncreated Energies, Vasileia, Vasileia to Theou

-The term ‘basileia (glory, rule) of God’, according to the patristic tradition and especially the teaching of St Gregory Palamas, means the uncreated Light of God.
+The term ‘vasileia (glory, rule) of God’, according to the patristic tradition and especially the teaching of St Gregory Palamas, means the uncreated Light of God.

 In the light of this teaching, in order better to convey this reality and to distinguish it from created reality, Fr.
-John Romanides uses the phrase ‘the glory and rule (basileia)’, instead of the term ‘kingdom’, which prevails in the English-speaking world.
+John Romanides uses the phrase ‘the glory and rule (vasileia)’, instead of the term ‘kingdom’, which prevails [incorrectly] in the English-speaking world.

 —Empirical Dogmatics by Metropolitan Hierotheos of Nafpaktos